 Learn more about outpatient treatment for addiction

 We are aware that as discharge approaches it is not unusual to feel anxious or for your cravings to increase.
 We are completely committed to continuity of care and have developed two highly structured outpatient programs for you to transition to after you leave our program.
 Our Partial Hospitalization Program is similar to our inpatient program, although you sleep at home.
 Services are provided 13 hours a day.
 For those who do not need this level of care or degree of structure, our Intensive Outpatient Program is designed for those who are ready to re-assume the responsibilities of their life yet still need more intensive services than traditional outpatient therapy.
 The program provides 24 three-hour sessions in addition to individual and group therapy, 12 step meetings, and education.

-At Cascade, we believe in supporting you not just when you are with us, but even after you are no longer enrolled in one of our programs.
+At Cascade, we believe in supporting you not just when you are with us, but even after you are no longer enrolled in at our treatment center.
 Once you have established a relationship with us, we will be there for you, whether you simply have additional questions or concerns or whether you need additional care through one of our programs.
 We are committed to not just get you well, but to help you establish the path that will enable you to create the life you have always dreamed of living.

-Our location in Tukwila allows for us to serve residents from all over Seattle, including Renton, Burien, and Des Moines.
-Call us today to begin the process of recovering from a chemical dependency.
+Our location in Tukwila allows for us to serve residents from all over the greater Seattle region, including King and its surrounding counties.
+Call us today to begin the process of recovering from chemical dependency.